khvorov45/dunmle/README.md

 ## Model

 For log likelihood, scores and second derivatives see `vignette("Math", "sclr")`.
-Documentation of the main fitting funciton `?sclr` has details on how the model is fit.
+Documentation of the main fitting function `?sclr` has details on how the model is fit.

 ## Example